Save Big on Taxes with Section 179

 What is Section 179 in Plain English?

-Section 179 is a part of the US Internal Revenue Code that allows businesses to deduct the full purchase price of qualifying equipment from ordinary income in the year it was purchased.
-This means if you buy a piece of qualifying equipment, you can deduct the entire purchase price from your taxable income for that year.
-The result?
-More money that can be reinvested back into your business.
+Section 179 of the US Internal Revenue Code allows businesses to deduct the full purchase price of qualifying equipment from their gross income in the year of purchase.
+This immediate expense recognition can substantially reduce your taxable income, freeing up cash for further investment in your business.
 AKA -- Ready to buy some equipment?

 Tax Deduction: A Path to Reduce Taxes